Omsingh88/Deployment-of-2048-Game-Application-on-Amazon-EKS-Using-ALB-Ingress-Controller-/README.md

   --name fargate-profile \
   --namespace game-2048
 ```
-Deploy the Game Application
+4. Deploy the 2048 Game Application
-Apply the YAML configuration for the 2048 game:
+Download and apply the YAML configuration file that defines the Kubernetes resources needed for deploying the 2048 game.
+This configuration includes a Deployment, Service, and Ingress.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.5.4/docs/examples/2048/2048_full.yaml
 ```
 Here’s the content of the configuration:
+This YAML configuration defines:

+Namespace for isolating the game resources.
+Deployment with 5 replicas of the 2048 game app.
+Service of type NodePort for exposing the application internally.
+Ingress resource for managing external access via an Application Load Balancer (ALB).
 ```yaml
 apiVersion: v1
 kind: Namespace